oddcamp/frontend-manual/README.md

 Avoid inlining JavaScript everywhere else.

-#### Performant jQuery code
+#### Performant and tidy jQuery code

-jQuery selectors are expensive therefore we should cache jQuery selectors into variables.
+jQuery selectors should be cached into variables both for performance reasons and better code readability.

 ✅ DO: